 Although everything above contributes to an account health assessment, it’s still worthwhile to call it out as a separate question.
 To fully understand your risk of churn, you should be conducting regular account health scoring exercises with your team.

-There are 3 main ways to gauge account health, each with pros and cons.
-We cover those in depth in this post; we’ll summarize here:
+There are three main ways to gauge account health, each with pros and cons:

-However you do it, tracking account health scores regularly and comprehensively is perhaps THE best way to predict any given customer’s risk of churn.
+However you choose to do it, tracking account health scores regularly and comprehensively is perhaps the best way to predict any given customer’s risk of churn.

-The worst case scenario for any account manager is an unexpected end to a client relationship.
+The worst-case scenario for any account manager is an unexpected end to a client relationship.
 To keep that from happening, you have to look for the right indicators—and you have to do it often.
-To see how Kapta can help you update your SWOT and VOC analyses, build customer-centric strategic plans, demonstrate value, and gauge account health, schedule a personal demo today.
+To see how Kapta can help you update your SWOT and VOC analyses, build customer-centric strategic plans, demonstrate value, and gauge account health, schedule a demo today.